 Because of the serious problems which can arise from alcohol and drug use, the College provides educational programs for the student community on these matters.
-Counseling Services and the Wellness Program offer alcohol education for students who elect to participate and for those who are referred from elsewhere.
+The Counseling and Psychological Services and Wellness Program offer alcohol education for students who elect to participate and for those who are referred from elsewhere.
 Sessions are scheduled whenever there is a need.
-All first-year students participate in the FRESHStart Program, which includes alcohol and drug abuse informational training sessions.
+All first-year students participate in the Alcohol-Wise program, which includes alcohol and drug abuse informational training sessions.
 All students are required to take a basic wellness course which includes units on drugs and alcohol.
+Various brochures include information about local counseling and self-help services such as A.A., Al-Anon, ACoA, etc.

 No person should hesitate to seek answers to questions relating to drugs or to seek help from the College's counseling or medical service if that person becomes involved in the use of drugs.
 Students who seek counseling or medical assistance on campus as a result of use of drugs or alcohol can do so with the assurance that strict counseling and medical confidentiality will be observed.
-No campus disciplinary action will result from information which is disclosed within the bounds of mental health counseling or religious counseling confidentiality.
-Drug and alcohol services are also available on campus through the Wellness Program, residence hall staff and Campus Christian Center.
+No campus disciplinary action will result from information which is disclosed within the bounds of mental health counseling or medical confidentiality.
+Drug and alcohol services are also available on campus through the Wellness Program, residence hall staff and Campus Ministry.